openframeworks/ofBook/02_cplusplus_basics/chapter_unabridged.md

 There are a few advantages to using C++ over the other options (mostly scripting) for your new media project.
 The discussion can get quite religious (read: heated) among those who know the details.
 If you seek to learn C++, then usually it is because you seek faster runtime performance, because C++ has more libraries that you can snap in to your project, or because your mentor is working in that language.
 An OF project is considered higher level because it is working with a greater encapsulation of complexity, and that is something to be proud of.

 ## A Brief History

+I'm going to take a break from learning how to use the language and look into its social history for a moment, because it knowing who and where the language comes from can help in understand why certain things are the way they are.

 There are many programming languages, each one with its own unique story.
 Like human languages, they relate in a tangled family tree that eventually leads all the way back to the first computer language by Augusta Ada King, Countess of Lovelace in the 17th century.
 Languages improve on previous ones for various reasons, such as increasing efficiency/performance, reducing engineering complexity, adding useful features for the programmer, creating new divisions of labor, and in general, making programmers happier.
 C++, its parent language C, and grandparent language B (BCPL) all come from Bell Laboratories, In fact, the B stands for Bell.
 Figure 14 shows a picture of Dennis M. Ritchie and Ken Thompson, the creators of C, sitting in front of a PDP-11, the first computer to run Unix.
 Because C is the next language after B, it uses the next letter in the Roman alphabet.